Royals vs. Guardians Player Props Betting Odds

-Player prop betting options for Jose Ramirez, Bobby Witt Jr. and others are available in the Cleveland Guardians-Kansas City Royals matchup at Progressive Field on Friday, starting at 7:10 PM ET.
+Jose Ramirez and Bobby Witt Jr. are two of the players with prop bets available when the Cleveland Guardians and the Kansas City Royals meet at Progressive Field on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!